ndreckshage/isomorphic/README.md

 > "MY SERVER WILL NEVER BE IN NODE AND I WILL NEVER USE MONGO." -- [PHP CEO](https://twitter.com/PHP_CEO)

-Many developers turn away from Node, because full stack (API; data) JavaScript might not be feasible, or desirable.
-This CLI and project structure separates the frontend server from the data layer.
-Both the client, and frontend Node.js server interact with a language agnostic API endpoint (with use of a proxy).
+Many developers turn away from Node, because full stack JavaScript (API; data) might not be feasible, or desirable.
+This separates the frontend Node.js server from the data layer.
+Both the client, and frontend server interact with a language agnostic API endpoint.

-- Provide the most 'JavaScript bang' for the 'performance buck'.
+- Provide the most 'JavaScript bang' for your 'performance buck'.
-- Give developers tools to easily create high quality, highly performant isomorphic webapps.
+- Simplicity.
+Make it easy to create high quality, highly performant isomorphic webapps.
 - Follow [performance best practices](https://developers.google.com/speed/docs/best-practices/rules_intro): Server rendered HTML; no blocking assets; critical css.
 - Piece together simple, great tools, to provide an easy to use CLI and framework, without reinventing the wheel.
 - Smart build tools: simple CLI (scaffolding + generators); Unit testing; [Gulp](http://gulpjs.com/) tasks.